bihany-harsh/python-compiler-2024/personal_docs/notes.md

 * When a function is created, we store its num_params.
 When we have to perform type_checking of the parameters, we retrieve the first num_params symbol_table entries from its symbol table (since function parameters are the first thing that we will parse).
 * We are supporting the additional feature of **multiple assignments in a single statement.**
 * Ternary operators to be supported (additional feature)
+* We want to support DOCSTRINGS!!! (additional feature)